thoughtspot/thoughtspot.github.io/_admin/worksheets/about-inclusion-rule.md

 A typical sales fact table contains a column with the employee ID of the person who made the sale.
 The employee ID column has a foreign key in the employee dimension table.
 This is the relationship used to join the two tables.

 Sometimes a sale has been made directly or through a reseller, without involving a sales person.
 In this case, the employee ID value for the sale will be empty in the fact table.
-If you wanted the worksheet to include all sales, regardless of whether or not they were associated with a sales person, you would choose **Include all rows (Left Outer Join)**.
+If you wanted the worksheet to include all sales, regardless of whether or not they were associated with a sales person, you would choose **Apply left outer join (Left Outer Join)**.
 If you only want the worksheet to contain sales made by employees, you would choose **Exclude empty rows (Inner Join)**.